rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Optional: Set up the REST API and PostgreSQL database

 The following optional section describes how to manually install PostgreSQL and set up the Metasploit database.
 Alternatively, use our Omnibus installer which handles this more reliably.
-Click to expand.

 1. Confirm that the PostgreSQL server and client are installed: